hytest-org/hytest/environment_set_up/README.md

 ## USGS Cloud Environment

 If you are working in the cloud, we expect you to work in a JupyterHub instance that has already been set up.
-If you are a USGS Water Mission Area (WMA) employee, you have a few options for accessing a JupyterHub instance:
+If you are a USGS Water Mission Area (WMA) employee, you have a few options for accessing a JupyterHub instance.
+These are described below, and more detailed instructions to set each option up are included in the hyperlinked name of the environment:
 1) [pangeo.chs.usgs.gov](QuickStart-Cloud-pangeoCHS.md)<br>
    This JupyterHub instance is currently deployed on USGS's AWS account, and any USGS employee can request access to this space.
 Once you are added, the url will take you to your own